 Higher protein diets tend to hurry the birds into production before their bodies are quite ready.

-Therefore, the ration for growing pullets, from leaving the brooder at 6 weeks to about 14 weeks, should be about 18 percent protein.
+Therefore, the ratio for growing pullets, from leaving the brooder at 6 weeks to about 14 weeks, should be about 18 percent protein.

 At 15 weeks, it is ideal to lower the ratio to 16 percent protein., also known as “developer or finishing” feed.